GHOSTxxx123/FaceAI/README.md

-face_id_beta.py тут находиться нейросеть faceid_big_rgbd2.rar тут находиться весы нейросеть
+face_id_beta.py there is a neural network here faceid_big_rgbd2.rar here is the scales neural network